zeespogeira/ADS-HouseOfThings/README.md

         - We needed to force the concrete sensors/actuators to follow a basic structure.
         - For the sensors we needed them to follow the structure from the **AbstractSensor** class and to specify it's fields in the subclasses.
         - The actuators the same thing, but with the class **AbstractActuator**.

+    - Problem 3
+        - We also needed to have unique ID for all actuators/sensors.
+For that we implemented our template method, **setID()**,  in classes  AbstractSensor and AbstractActuators.
+This way all their subclasses have a unique id, that cannot be changed and can be referenced from other classes.

 - **The Pattern**
     - Problem 1